lelandbatey/veiled/documentation.md

 ##### Starting/Stopping the Guest Process #####

-Currently, there is no way to start an arbitrary command/script using the externally available API.
-The behavior described in this section is very likely to change.
+<strike>Currently, there is no way to start an arbitrary command/script using the externally available API.
+The behavior described in this section is very likely to change.</strike>

+Huzzah, for arbitrary process creation has been implemented.
+That means that you can use the API to create arbitrary processes that are then controlled through the API!

+To launch a process, send a POST request to the "/createProcess" URI with the data as follows:

+"createProcess"
+    {
+        "processName" : "name (can be thought of as an alias) of the process being started", "scriptPath"  : "the ABSOLUTE PATH to the script."
+    }

+> Note for `createProcess`:
+> With createProcess, you cannot pass in a relative path.
+You also can't use shell syntax that's intended to self expand.
+That means you can't use '~' to refer to the home directory of the current user.
+You'd have to use the full path e.g. "/home/yourUser/maybe/some/dirs/script.sh".